kushalpatel2210/Natural_Language_Processing/README.md

 **Dataset**: `bbc_news.csv` - A collection of BBC news articles for analysis

+### 3. Sentiment Analysis
+Located in: `sentiment_analysis/`

+This folder contains implementation of sentiment analysis on book reviews dataset.
+Sentiment analysis, also known as opinion mining, is the process of determining the emotional tone or attitude expressed in text.

+The implementation demonstrates:
+- Text preprocessing for sentiment analysis
+- Sentiment scoring and classification
+- Analysis of sentiment polarity (positive, negative, neutral)
+- Interpretation of sentiment results

+**Dataset**: `book_reviews_sample.csv` - A collection of book reviews for sentiment analysis

 ## Getting Started

 Each folder contains Jupyter notebooks (`.ipynb` files) that demonstrate the implementation and analysis process.
 The notebooks are self-contained with detailed explanations and code comments.